Neon:PrairieLand

 These events led to a public meltdown in front of my children when we were doing a family activity.
 I don't remember much outside of sitting fully clothed in the shower bawling or afterwards laying on the bed with my concerned mum and dad trying to get through to me over the phone.
 Something that day broke inside of me.
 It was a long time coming, and I don't think I have ever really recovered from it.
 In fact, I had contemplated taking my own life after this incident.

 There is another example that I will share further on, in regards to spiritual abuse, but it also applies here too.
-They wrote a letter to my parents years before, trying to enlist their help in dissuading us from going to a particular country as missionaries.
-Purely because my judgment and assessment of the situation were wrong in their eyes (not to mention the spiritual aspect of their argument).
+They wrote a letter to my parents years before, trying to enlist their help dissuading us from going to a particular country as missionaries, purely because my judgment and assessment of the situation were wrong (not to mention the spiritual aspect of their argument).

 Once again, they couldn't show me respect by coming and talking to me about it.
 Like always, they chose not to listen or understand and decided to fix and circumvent my wife and me because of their pride.
-They constantly fill their need to be correct and in control via manipulation and have some form of authority over us.
+They constantly fill their need to be correct, have control and authority over us via manipulation.

-We have received numerous letters like that over the years...
-One might think that they don't trust us enough with our lives.
+We have received many letters, emails, and notes like this over the years... we are starting to think that they don't trust us enough with our own lives.

 I think the following tweets from psychologist Diane Langberg highlight this fact pretty well:

 I come from a good Christian family.
-My dad was a church elder.
-My mum was the church secretary.
+My dad was a church elder, and my mum was the church secretary.
 Faith was central to my upbringing.
-My parents modelled Christlike love and service throughout my entire early life.
-Generosity, humility and pastoral care.
+My parents modelled Christlike love and service throughout my entire early life, as well as generosity, humility, and pastoral care.
 My family isn't perfect either.
-We have our issues also.
+We have our issues, too.
 Like any family, there is sin and a desperate need for God's grace.

-My dad, who would “turn in his grave” at me saying this, exemplified what a pastor (and the pastoral gift) looked like even – though he officially wasn't one.
+My dad, who would “turn in his grave” at me saying this, exemplified what a pastor (and the pastoral gift) looked like even though he officially wasn't one.
 He just lovingly served and cared for people.
-My dad influenced me so much in that regard, more than any other Godly man has throughout my life.
+My dad influenced me more in that regard than any other Godly man throughout my life.

 Titles and ordinations don't mean a thing if you don't have godly character, love and humility behind them.
 Too many crappy people have the title “pastor” before their name.
 Unqualified, spiritually immature men and women who lack godly character, desire power, and have no sense of emotional or social intelligence.
 People like this should not be leaders in the church – in fact, they shouldn't be leaders in any venue.
 Period.

 Not only does this affect how they see me, but it also affects how they see their grandkids.
-My supposedly “bad” spiritual upbringing has led my wife and me to do the same with our girls.
-My mother-in-law was the worst at pointing that out with her subtle digs – “Maybe they need Jesus” – to every problem imaginable.
+I feel that my supposedly “bad” spiritual upbringing has led my wife and me to do the same with our girls.
+My mother-in-law was the absolute worst at pointing this out with her subtle digs – “Maybe they need Jesus” – to every problem imaginable.
 More of that unwarranted parenting advice that is not really helpful...

 A good example of spiritual abuse happened early on in our marriage when we returned home from a young adult's missions conference in the US.
 Our love for taking the Gospel to the nations is what brought us together in the first place and we returned from this conference pretty pumped.